AdobeDocs/campaign-classic.nl-NL/help/delivery/using/attaching-files.md

 >[!NOTE]
 >
 >Dit type van configuratie wordt over het algemeen uitgevoerd in de leveringsmalplaatjes.
-Zie [Informatie over sjablonen](../../delivery/using/about-templates.md)voor meer informatie.
+For more on this, refer to [About templates](../../delivery/using/about-templates.md).

 ## Een lokaal bestand bijvoegen {#attaching-a-local-file}